raihanfirdausx/mexico-toy-store/README.md

 Full Interactive Dashboard : [Dashboard](https://app.powerbi.com/reportEmbed?reportId=15bd1209-abfb-4e83-b2fc-16c057b861a1&autoAuth=true&ctid=fedd5298-8e66-45f1-b321-fd38ad0ff722&config=eyJjbHVzdGVyVXJsIjoiaHR0cHM6Ly93YWJpLXNvdXRoLWVhc3QtYXNpYS1yZWRpcmVjdC5hbmFseXNpcy53aW5kb3dzLm5ldC8ifQ%3D%3D)

 ## Addition: Inventory Relocation
-Every store has it's own best and worse selling product.
-In order to optimize the sales, we will relocate one store's worse sales product to other store which record better sales for the product.
+Every store has it's own best and worst selling product.
+In order to optimize the sales, we will relocate one store's lowest sales product to other store which record better sales for the product.

 This is a list of 10 worse selling product from each store:
 ![](/images/low_sales_rank10.jpeg)

-We will order to other store, the question is: to which one?
-Hence, we rank the 3 best selling stores per product, to give option for the store to where it will relocate the bad selling product (logistic cost of relocation is not a consideration yet this time because we don't have the data).
+We will relocate to other store, the question is: to which one?
+Hence, we rank the 3 best selling stores for each product, to give option for the store to where it will relocate the bad selling product (logistic cost of relocation is not a consideration yet this time because we don't have the data).
 This is a list of 3 best selling stores per product:

 ![](/images/high_sales_rank3.jpeg)

 After that, we could know from which to which store the bad selling products must be relocated.
+The brief details could be seen below: (The full details could be seen on github, click the 'See All Files')
 ![](/images/alt_store.jpeg)